Students who wish to no longer continue as a student must notify the Student Affairs representative who will then submit a Complete Withdrawal form.

 - Unsatisfactory academic progress and pace (completion) rate

-- Aggressive, harassing, or discriminatory acts against other students or employees
+- Aggressive, harassing, or discriminatory acts against other students, faculty, or staff

 - Failure to pay tuition by stated deadlines